 As ordered reported by the House Committee on Financial Services on July 11, 2019

 H.R.
-3279 contains private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).
-CBO estimates that the cost of the mandates would be well below the threshold established in UMRA ($164 million in 2019, adjusted annually for inflation).
+3618 contains private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).
+CBO estimates that the cost of those mandates would exceed UMRA’s private-sector threshold ($164 million in 2019, adjusted annually for inflation).

 Using industry data, CBO estimates that CRAs would provide free credit scores to about 20 million consumers each year.
 The costs would vary depending on prices negotiated between the CRA and the entities that provide credit scores.
 Using an estimated negotiated cost per score of $9 (the median in the range of likely cost), CBO estimates that CRAs would spend roughly $185 million annually to comply with the mandate.

 On the basis of industry information, CBO estimates that CRAs also would spend about $50 million annually to comply with the following requirements:

 - Disclose at least four key factors that positively affect a consumer’s credit score or educational credit score (credit score statements already list key factors that negatively affect scores—also required by the bill);

 - Maintain scores in a consumer’s file for at least two years; and

 - Establish and maintain a portal for consumers’ online or phone access to scores.

 CRAs could not refer to an educational credit score as a credit score in any application, solicitation, marketing, or informational material.
 That prohibition would impose minimal costs on CRAs, CBO estimates.

 Finally, H.R.
 3618 would require private education, motor vehicle, and residential mortgage lenders to give consumers a copy of any credit report or score used in underwriting a loan.
 Because lenders already possess that information, their cost to comply with the mandate would be small.